 A process to prepare a new National Biodiversity Strategy and an action plan to 2030 related to this is currently underway.
 In addition to national objectives, the strategy takes into account the objectives of the UN Convention on Biological Diversity and the new EU Biodiversity Strategy.
-This process should be completed in the Autumn 2022.

 The strategy will enhance the protection of biodiversity and promote the restoration of degraded ecosystems.
 In addition, methods to measure the actions and their impacts will be developed.
 The strategy and action plan will be linked to the objectives set internationally and within the EU.

 A new Biodiversity Strategy will be needed as the biodiversity of Finnish natural environments continues to decline.
 The decline is even faster than before if measured by the number of threatened species.
-The aim of the strategy is to halt the loss of biodiversity and turn the trend towards recovery by 2035.
+The aim of the strategy is to halt the loss of biodiversity by 2030 and turn the trend towards recovery by 2035.